 Reflected as inventory impairment loss and land option write-offs in cost of sales, we have written-off or written-down certain inventories totaling \$2.7 million and \$1.9 million during the three months ended April 30, 2018 and 2017, respectively, and \$3.1 million and \$5.1 million during the six months ended April 30, 2018 and 2017, respectively, to their estimated fair value.
 During the three and six months ended April 30, 2018, we wrote-off residential land options and approval and engineering costs amounting to \$0.6 million and \$1.0 million compared to \$0.4 million and \$0.9 million for the three and six months ended April 30, 2017, which are included in the total land charges discussed above.
 When a community is redesigned or abandoned, engineering costs are written-off.
 Option, approval and engineering costs are written-off when a community's pro forma profitability is not projected to produce adequate returns on the investment commensurate with the risk and we believe it is probable we will cancel the option.
 Such write-offs were located in all of our segments except the Southeast for the first half of fiscal 2018, and in our Midwest and Southeast segments for the first half of fiscal 2017.
-We recorded \$2.1 million and \$1.5 million of inventory impairments during the three months ended April 30, 2018 and April 30, 2017, respectively, and \$2.1 million and \$4.2 million in inventory impairments during the six months ended April 30, 2018 and April 30, 2017, respectively.
+We recorded \$2.1 million and \$1.5 million of inventory impairments during the three months ended April 30, 2017, respectively.
 The impairments recorded in the first half of fiscal 2018 were primarily related to three communities in the Southeast.
-The impairments recorded in the first half of fiscal 2018 were primarily related to three communities in the Mid-Atlantic.
+The impairments recorded in the first half of fiscal 2017 were primarily related to two communities in the West and one community in the Mid-Atlantic.
 It is difficult to predict whether impairment levels will remain low.
-Should it become necessary to further lower prices, or should the estimates or expectations used in determining estimated cash flows or fair value decrease or differ from current estimates in the future, we may need to recognize additio
+Should it become necessary to further lower prices, or should the estimates or expectations used in determining estimated cash flows or fair value decrease or differ from current estimates in the future, we may need to recognize additional impairments.